 We have identified two “notorious” burglars who were involved in Danny’s demise – Joe Cacciatore and George Defeis – two men who shared the same general physical description, the same car, the same supposed “wife” (Shirley Mason), the same apartment, and the same “jobs”.

 George Defeis took Danny out of the house; he was the kidnapper, and Joe Cacciatore participated in the crime.
 Both Defeis and Cacciatore were affiliated with the Trafficante organization.
-Cacciatore was Trafficante’s first cousin, and over the years Defeis was involved in Trafficante activities from burglaries to cocaine to counterfeit cash to murder.
+Cacciatore was Trafficante’s first cousin, and over the years Defeis was involved in Trafficante activities from burglaries to cocaine to counterfeit cash to the murder of a retired police official.
 His dual role as informant apparently helped to keep him out of prison, and the higher-ups were untouchable.
-The role of top level organized crimes bosses in activities related to national agencies “immunized” or “protected” them from the “criminal justice system”.
-Their ongoing partnerships in international operations resulted in them being shielded from federal, state and local prosecution.
+The role of top level organized crimes bosses in activities related to national security agencies “immunized” or “protected” them from the “criminal justice system”.

 Defeis is implicated in Danny’s case both by circumstantial evidence and by physical evidence.
-The physical evidence findings are now known by current county police officials.
-Defeis entered through the Goldmans’ rear sliding glass door, and left through the front door, taking Danny.
+The physical evidence findings are known by current county police officials who decline to reveal them.
+Geoge Defeis entered through the Goldmans’ rear sliding glass door, and left through the front door, taking Danny.
 The volunteers repeatedly insisted upon a modern review of the latent print images saved from the crime scene, using comparison prints of suspects identified by the volunteers’ investigation.
 There was a match.
 George Defeis left his fingerprint on the Goldman’s rear sliding glass door on March 28, 1966.
 The original images and the comparison prints, and the match, are now known to county, state, and federal authorities.

-The volunteer investigators made yet another important discovery, finding that Cacciatore had an apartment just 2 1/2 blocks away from where Danny’s car was abandoned following the kidnapping (see the video).
+The volunteer investigators also discovered that Cacciatore had an apartment just 2 1/2 blocks away from where Danny’s car was abandoned following the kidnapping (see the video).
 This could have been the location of Danny’s murder.
 The building exists today, almost entirely the same as it was 50 years ago.
 Danny was kidnapped from Surfside and murdered nearby in Miami Beach.
-According to information provided by criminal associates of those involved, Danny’s body was taken to Maule Lake Marina in North Miami Beach, put onto Wally Jefferson’s boat (the “Ponderosa”), taken out through the Haulover Inlet to the Gulf Stream, dismembered, and thrown overboard.
+According to documented information provided by criminal associates of those involved, Danny’s body was taken to Maule Lake Marina in North Miami Beach, put onto Wally Jefferson’s boat (the “Ponderosa”), taken out through the Haulover Inlet to the Gulf Stream, dismembered, and thrown overboard.

-Wally Jefferson, (former Miami Police motorman turned bail bondsman), Charles Lloyd (former bootlegger), and David Helman (Acting Chief of Intelligence for the Dade County Sheriff’s Department) all played roles, and career criminals such as John Newsom and Robert Landry were also part of the scenario.
+In addition to Defeis and Cacciatore, there were others playing various roles in the murder conspiracy.
+Wally Jefferson, (former Miami Police motorman turned bail bondsman), Charles Lloyd (former bootlegger), and David Helman (Acting Chief of Intelligence for the Dade County Sheriff’s Department) were involved, and career criminals such as John Newsome and Robert Landry were also part of the scenario.
+Top levels of organized crime knew well how to use people like these as tools towards completion of objectives including homicide.

-There are long standing systems that conceal particular crimes, protect certain criminals, disseminate false and misleading information, and make records and evidence disappear.
-Victims’ families and the entire community have frequently been misled and betrayed.
-Much or all of this was designed to be kept hidden forever.
+Long standing allowances and conflicts within the system help to conceal particular historic crimes, protect certain criminals, disseminate misleading information, and make records and evidence denigrate or disappear.
+Victims’ families and the entire community have frequently been misled and disrespected.

 Certain key criminals left tracks that tie them to multiple crimes.
-For example, our findings indicate that George Defeis was involved in the homicides of Danny Goldman, Gertrude Henschel, Estelle Oddo, and Richard Cloud.
+For example, our findings indicate that George Defeis was involved in the homicides of Danny Goldman, Gertrude Henschel, Estelle Oddo, and Sgt.
+Richard Cloud.
 Despite arrests in various cases involving murder, narcotics, counterfeit cash, theft, and other crimes, Defeis never went to prison.
 He died of natural causes in North Miami.
-His sister still lives in Florida, she has been interviewed by the volunteers several times, as has many others with knowledge that forms individual pieces of a large puzzle.
+His sister still lives in Florida, she has been interviewed by the volunteers several times, as have many others with knowledge that form individual pieces of the very large puzzle.

 There are others, some deceased, some alive, who have also evaded exposure and conviction.
-For some of the living, the statute of limitations on their crimes has passed.
-They are free to cooperate with the volunteers, with no possibility of current or future prosecution.
-We are here for all, available for contact through many different means.
+For most of the living, the statute of limitations on their crimes has passed.
+They are free to cooperate with the volunteers, with no possibility of future prosecution.
+We are available for contact through many different means.

 The 'linked deaths' pages are a must-read.
 The discovery of many deaths being connected is one of the most startling, unexpected revelations of the entire matter.